squidsworld/usdot_fmcsa_saferweb_tool/README.md

 ## Note:

 This uses curl, and os.system() -- Originally written on Ubuntu 22.04.
-Presumes curl is installed and read/write permissions in the directory you're running it in.
+Presumes curl and python are installed and you have read/write permissions in the directory you're running it from.

 the command: